Site Rep vs Chatbase

 How Site Rep is different

-- A free trial that stays put: Site Rep's 50 free answers have no time limit and refusals never count against them.
-Chatbase's free plan deletes inactive agents after 14 days.
+- A free trial that stays put: Site Rep's 50 free answers have no time limit, and unanswered handoffs never count against them.
+Chatbase's free plan includes 50 message credits per month and deletes inactive agents after 14 days (as of June 2026 — see chatbase.co/pricing).

 Where Chatbase may fit better